When A Death Occurs

 At work or home

 When a death occurs at the workplace or home, a co-worker or family member should contact emergency personnel and the person's doctor to see if the person was in care.
-If the death occurs at home with family or friends present, and the person is under a physician's care, the family will want to call us directly so we can get the information we need as soon as possible.
+If the death occurs at home with family or friends present, and the person is under a physician's care, the family will want to call us directly so we can get any information we need as soon as possible.

 However, if the death occurs at home and no one is there at the time of death, the police will need to be notified and respond to the residence before the deceased is removed from their home to make sure everything is okay.